jilavsky/SAXS_IgorCodeDocs/docs/source/Indra/SamplePlateSurvey.rst

 *Export cmd file* will save the command file, as text, with name in the "Default command file name" field (usaxs.mac is strongly suggested) on your *Desktop*.

 *Dialog Export cmd file* will save the command file through save-as dialog, so user can pick any location on user computer and optionally change the name as needed.

+*Estimated run time [min]*  best guess how long this will take to collect (if all works as expected).
+Uses the "USAXS, SAXS, and WAXS times".
+Again, user must set the times in epics controls on their own.

+*Last Info/Warning*  Note what was done last.
+Some events do not have any obvious visible response, so this tell you, what happened last.

 *******